crownstone/website/04-jobs.md

 Crownstones can distinghuish devices based on a "footprint" of current and voltage levels over time.
 To do this properly advanced machine learning is required, hence deep learning!

-{% include snippets/internship-end taken="true" urlpdf="https://docs.google.com/document/d/1_KFARtHk35xYPuTZ0ELSSYMtzJwtzKnauewwFsbddAk/export?format=pdf" %}
+{% include snippets/internship-end urlpdf="https://docs.google.com/document/d/1_KFARtHk35xYPuTZ0ELSSYMtzJwtzKnauewwFsbddAk/export?format=pdf" %}